Avi-Rathod/helmproj/templates/sas-bases/examples/crunchydata/storage/README.md

 1. Copy the file `$deploy/sas-bases/examples/crunchydata/storage/crunchy-storage-transformer.yaml` into your `$deploy/site-config/crunchydata/` directory.

 2. Rename the copied file to something unique.
-SAS recommends following the naming convention `{{ CLUSTER-NAME }}-crunchy-storage-transformer.yaml`.
+SAS recommends following the naming convention `{{ .values.CLUSTER_NAME }}-crunchy-storage-transformer.yaml`.
 For example, a copy of the transformer targeting Platform PostgreSQL could be named `platform-postgres-crunchy-storage-transformer.yaml`.

 3. Adjust the values in your copied file following the in-line comments.